odoo/documentation/content/upgrade/faq.rst

 Why are there issues with my custom views after the upgrade?
 ============================================================

 During the upgrade, some custom views might get disabled for technical reasons.
 Therefore they might have to be fixed after the upgrade.
 The :ref:`Upgrade Report <upgrade-faq/upgrade-report>` that is generated after the upgrade lists all the custom views that might be impacted by this.
-You can find more information about how to fix custom views :doc:`here <upgrade_views>` and how to fix studio views :doc:`here <upgrade_studio_views>`.
+You can find more information about how to fix custom views :ref:`here <upgrade_views>` and how to fix studio views :ref:`here <upgrade_studio_views>`.

 .. _upgrade-faq/release-notes: